itzsaravana/itzsaravana/README.md

 ### Hi there 👋
 -I'm saravanakumar
 -🔭I’m currently working on comcast
--Capturing project requirements and analysing the requirements.
+- 🌱 I’m currently learning ...spring boot with microservice deployed in docker and statick website too in docker aws -Capturing project requirements and analysing the requirements.
 -Requirement analysis with customer.
 -Involved in converting monolithic application in to Micro services.